thohoang87/Regression-PLS-/README.md

 After creating the package, we built an R-shiny application to deploy this package.

-Our package is now available on shinyapps.io, you can use it for free [here](https://ha8g60-samibgh.shinyapps.io/App_PLS_Regression/).
+Our application is now available on shinyapps.io, you can use it for free [here](https://ha8g60-samibgh.shinyapps.io/App_PLS_Regression/).

 ## Application Interface: